What’s the difference between proofreading and editing?

 I make the corrections by using the Track Changes function in a Word document, whereby you can then accept or reject the changes singly or all together.
 I send you the MS with the changes shown, so that you can see what I have done, and also a second version with the changes implemented, for your information; not every client wishes to look through all the changes themselves, but I think you should be aware of what has been done.

 I will not invoice you until I’ve finished the work, which I aim to complete in 10-14 days for novels or long works, or less time which I will advise you of in the case of shorter works.
 In this time I will go through the work thoroughly, twice.
-I accept payment by PayPal.
+I accept payment by bank transfer, PayPal or check.

 A few typos may look like a little matter – but they can cost you big business.

 (And just to save you looking for them later, in case you want to know, here is the link to my testimonials!)

 I am always happy to hear from any authors, whether experienced or just starting out.
 At heart, I am a reader and a fan, and I never know what wonderful new books are out there waiting for me to discover them!
 Email for any further info: firstname.lastname@example.org.
 Or I’m on Twitter: @ProofreadJulia

 And Facebook: https://www.facebook.com/ProofreaderJulia